-Without school or vocational training, displaced youth sit idle in camps all day long, or if in urban areas, they take their chances working informally.
+In conflict-affected and fragile states, 40 million children and youth are out of school; they make up over half of the 75 million out-of-school young people worldwide.
+Girls—whose education and employment opportunities are further limited by gender-based violence and discrimination—are worst off.
+Without school or vocational training, displaced youth sit idle in camps, or if in urban areas, they take their chances working informally.
 With growing frustration and little hope for the future, these youth can become a source of violence and insecurity.
 Meanwhile, their enormous potential to contribute to their families and societies goes largely unnoticed and unsupported.

-The Women's Refugee Commission works to ensure that displaced youth have opportunities to learn and grow so they can contribute to their communities and one day be able to support themselves and their families.
-We conducted research in multiple countries looking at the education and livelihood opportunities available to youth ages 15—24.
+For educations and livelihoods, we conducted research in multiple countries looking at the education and livelihood opportunities available to youth ages 15—24.
 We met with hundreds of displaced young women and men in Jordan, Liberia, Sierra Leone, southern Sudan, Sudan, Thailand, Uganda and the United States.
 We listened to them to learn what worked and what could have worked better to support their educational and skills-building needs.

 With regards to economic strengthening and child protection, we have been involved in a multi-year study that looks at different economic strengthening (job-training) programs around the world, and the way that these programs have impacted children.
 The research makes recommendations to practitioners who are implementing these kinds of economic strengthening programs, regarding how to make sure children are protected from practices such as child-labor that may arise when a parent gains access to a means of making a living.

 Our work on unaccompanied youth is housed in our Migrant Rights and Justice Program, where we work with the US government to ensure that the rights of immigrant children are protected in policy and practice.
 We have been instrumental in passing laws that protect the rights of unaccompanied children, through work with partnership organizations such as Kids in Need of Defense (KIND).